-Table 1-1 Flash Menus Menu What It Does Flash (Mac only) Enables you to set preferences, create keyboard short- cuts, and quit Flash.
-File Enables you to open and close files, save files, import and export files, print, publish movies for the Web, send a movie via e-mail, and quit Flash.
-Edit Provides commands that let you undo and redo actions; cut, copy, and paste to and from the Clipboard; delete, duplicate, select, and deselect objects; find and replace; copy and paste entire frames and motions on the Timeline; edit symbols (see Chapter 7 for the story on symbols); set preferences (Windows only); customize the Tools panel; map fonts; and create keyboard shortcuts for commands (Windows only).
-View Helps you get a better view by letting you zoom in and out; show or hide the ruler, grid, and guides; choose a preview mode; and specify snapping preferences for objects for easy placement.
-Insert Enables you to insert symbols (Chapter 7 explains this topic); insert and delete Timeline features, such as frames and keyframes (see Chapter 9 for more); insert layers (check out Chapter 6); and add scenes (see Chapter 9).

-Menu What It Does Modify Helps you modify symbols, bitmaps, shapes, frames, Timeline features and effects, scenes, or the entire movie (called the document) .
-Offers tools for transforming, aligning, grouping, and ungrouping objects, arranging objects, and breaking objects apart.
-Text Enables you to format text and check spelling.
-Commands Enables you to reuse and manage saved commands.
+Menu Use It To Edit Undo and redo commands; cut, copy, and paste to and from the Clipboard; delete, duplicate, select, and deselect objects; find and replace; copy and paste entire frames and motions on the Timeline; edit symbols (see Chapter 7); set preferences (Windows only); customize the Tools panel; map fonts; and create keyboard shortcuts for commands (Windows only).
+View Zoom in and out; show or hide the ruler, grid, and guides; choose a preview mode; and specify snapping preferences for objects for easy placement.
+Insert Insert symbols (see Chapter 7); insert and delete Timeline features, such as frames and keyframes (see Chapter 9); insert layers (see Chapter 6); and add scenes (see Chapter 9).
+Modify Modify symbols, bitmaps, shapes, frames, Timeline features and effects, scenes, or the entire movie (the document) .
+Transform, align, group, and ungroup objects; arrange objects; and break objects apart.
+Text Format text , check spelling, and embed fonts.
+Commands Reuse and manage saved commands.
 A command is any action that you take in Flash, such as drawing or editing an object.
 You can save commands from the History panel.
 (See Chapter 4.)
-Control Provides options that let you control the playing of movies, test movies and scenes, engage certain interactive functions, and mute sounds.
-Debug Provides tools for debugging ActionScript code.
-(See Chapter 10 for more on ActionScript.)
-Window Enables you to open lots of things, including a duplicate window, panels that help you control objects, the Library (more on the Library in Chapter 2), windows for creating interactive controls (which we explain in Chapter 10), workspaces, and the Movie Explorer (to help manage your movie - see Chapter 12).
-Help Comes to the rescue when you need help.
-You can find a wide variety of resources, including Adobe online forums.
+Control Control the playing of movies, test movies and scenes, access cer- tain interactive functions, and mute sounds.
+Debug Debug ActionScript code.
+(See Chapter 10.)
+Window Open lots of things, including a duplicate window, panels that help you control objects, the Library (see Chapter 2), windows for cre- ating interactive controls (see Chapter 10), workspaces, and the Movie Explorer (to help manage your movie - see Chapter 12).
+Help You can find a wide variety of help resources, including Adobe online forums.

 Many menu commands offer keyboard shortcuts.
 You can also create your own keyboard shortcuts.
-(See this book's companion Web site for instructions.)
+(See the bonus chapter, available at the book's companion Web site, www.dummies.com/go/flashcs5fd, for instructions.)
 The shortcuts are displayed on the menus, next to the command name.
 Here are some of the most commonly used keyboard shortcuts.
-(For more shortcuts, see the tear-out Cheat Sheet at the front of this book.)